motoki317/sc/README.md

 - LRU (Least Recently Used)
 - ARC (Adaptive Replacement Cache)

+## The design

-## Why no Set() method?
+### Why no Set() method? / Why cannot I dynamically provide load function to Get(), GetFresh() method?

-**tl;dr**: Most use-cases do not even need a manual `Set()`, so it is simpler this way.

-While it would be easy to add Set() method to the `*Cache[K, V]` type, it is not there for a reason.

-sc prevents the 'cache stampede' problem without requiring users to write a complicated code - if multiple goroutines call `Get()` method at the same time, sc automatically coalesces requests and makes sure replaceFn is called by only one goroutine at any point for each key value (unless `Forget()` is called on the key).
-This is one of the core concepts of sc.
+Short answer: sc is designed as a 'cache layer', not an overly complicated 'cache library'.

+Long answer:

+sc is designed as a foolproof 'cache layer'.
+Users of sc simply wrap data-retrieving functions and retrieve values via the cache.
+By doing so, sc automatically reuses retrieved values and minimizes load on your data-store.

-Now, let's imagine how users of a cache library would use `Set()` method.
+Now, let's imagine how users would use a more standard cache library with `Set()` method.
 One could use `Get()` and `Set()` method to build the following logic:

 1. `Get()` from the cache.